 In 2017-18, freshman Brooklyn Bachmann became the first Beaver under DeVille to earn a spot on the NSIC All-Freshman Team.
-Bachmann led the team and all NSIC freshmen with 12.5 points, 5.1 rebounds and 2.1 assists and 1.1 steals per game.
-Three Beavers also earned a spot on the NSIC All-Academic Team, including senior Sierra Senske, junior Haley Zerr and sophomore McKayla Scheuer.
+Bachmann led the team and all NSIC freshmen with 12.5 points, 5.1 rebounds, 2.1 assists and 1.1 steals per game.
+Three Beavers also earned a spot on the 2017-18 Winter NSIC All-Academic Team, including senior Sierra Senske, junior Haley Zerr and sophomore McKayla Scheuer.
 Senske finished her career under DeVille as the program's eighth-leading scoring all-time and holds the program record in free throw attempts and free throw conversions.

 DeVille saw seniors Aimee Pelzer and Tatum Sheley, and junior Sierra Senske all jump into the 1,000-point club during her second season with the Beavers.
 DeVille guided Pelzer to the All-NSIC First Team, the first such instance for BSU since 2008, while also helping the squad to its most conference wins since the 2013-14 season.
 BSU shot over 40 percent from the field for the first time since the 2009-10 season and tallied the most assists since 2007-08.
 Seven student-athletes were selected to the 2016-17 Winter Academic All-NSIC Team.